OleksandrPoberezhnyi/Bomber/README.md

 As I've become more and more discouraged by MonoGame and left for Unity after all, I stopped working on this game and have no intention to do it any time soon.

-So you can use this game or its part for you own need as you like, I won't complain.
+So you can use this game or its parts for you own needs as you like, I won't complain.